Summit Academy

 Summit Academy’s school-age program provides a 12-month school experience for students.

-Throughout Summit Academy’s school-age program, small groups of six, eight, or 12 students work in classrooms with a dedicated team of professionals.
-These teams include a special education teacher, instructional assistants and aides, behavior support team members, related services including speech, occupational, physical therapists, and unit supervisors.
-Each Summit Academy professional has a specialized set of skills that is implemented within the framework of applied behavior analysis and has a clear goal to provide a consistent, structured and nurturing environment.
+Throughout Summit Academy’s school-age program, classrooms of six, eight, or 12 students work with a dedicated team of professionals.
+These teams include a special education teacher; instructional assistants and aides; behavior support professionals; speech, occupational, physical therapists; and an educational supervisor.
+Faculty and staff members have specialized expertise that is implemented within the framework of applied behavior analysis in a consistent, structured and nurturing environment.
 This allows us to build the skills and confidence of each student while challenging academic, social, and functional growth.

-Summit Academy provides a variety of programs that work in conjunction with parents to develop domestic and self-help skills and to reduce behaviors that interfere with learning.
-All staff at Summit Academy from each of the professional disciplines provide evidence-based assessment and intervention procedures.
+Summit Academy offers a variety of programs which, in collaboration with parents, develop domestic and self-help skills and reduce behaviors that interfere with learning.
 Intensive supports, including functional analysis and intervention development, are available for students who display severe problem behaviors.
 Implementation of all procedures, as well as the students’ progress, are monitored and reviewed regularly.

 Secondary (Ages 14 – 21)